Across the Bay from San Francisco sits one of America’s most pioneering craft distillers.

 The views of S.F. from the distillery are amazing.

-Hanging out in the distillery is an animatronic shark mold from the movie, Deep Blue Sea.
+For some odd reason, there’s an animatronic shark mold from the movie, Deep Blue Sea hanging out inside.

 On the way to the hanger, there are many sites to see…